 What is Legal Burnout?

-The average person will spend one third of their life at work – and for those working in the legal profession, those hours are significantly increased.
+The average person will spend one-third of their life at work – and for those working in the legal profession, those hours are significantly increased.
 It is reported that around 18% of people working in law delivered upwards of 10 hours unpaid overtime every week, taking their working hours to nearly 125% of those in other professions.

-This heavy workload leaves little time for stress-reducing activities – and spending so much time in a job you have increasingly limited motivation and drive for, while being unable to pursue other interests, can seriously exacerbate stress and lead to burnout faster.
+This heavy workload leaves little time for stress-reducing activities – and spending so much time in a job you have increasingly limited motivation and drive for while being unable to pursue other interests, can seriously exacerbate stress and lead to burnout faster.

 How Do You Combat Legal Burnout?

-Burnout is a result prolonged stress, so the best way to combat burnout is to tackle the root cause:
+Burnout is a result of prolonged stress, so the best way to combat burnout is to tackle the root cause:

 - Exercise – any aerobic activity can be beneficial both mentally and physically.
 Mentally, it can offer the opportunity for reflection, meditation, and problem-solving.
-Group activities such as team sports are opportunities to socialise and bring more fun and a distraction from work to your day.
+Group activities such as team sports are opportunities to socialize and bring more fun and a distraction from work to your day.
 In addition, all exercise has the added physical benefit of producing endorphins, which are feel-good neurotransmitters.

 - Sleep more – sleep is vital for rest, recovery, and rejuvenation.
 Starting a day feeling well-rested and prepared improves concentration, decision-making and is key to reducing stress.
 In addition, the deep sleep phase has been linked to a reduction in anxiety, so uninterrupted sleep is beneficial to both sleep and anxiety reduction.